Scion (organisation)

-Scion, officially registered as New Zealand Forest Research Institute Limited, is a New Zealand Crown Research Institute with its primary areas of research, science and technology development being in the areas of forestry, wood products, wood-derived materials and other biomaterials sectors.
-The New Zealand Government intends to merge the institute into the New Zealand Institute for Bioeconomy Science on 1 July 2025.
+Scion, officially registered as New Zealand Forest Research Institute Limited, was a New Zealand Crown Research Institute with its primary areas of research, science and technology development being in the areas of forestry, wood products, wood-derived materials and other biomaterials sectors.
+The New Zealand Government merged the institute into the New Zealand Institute for Bioeconomy Science on 1 July 2025.